Probabilistic RNA Designability via Interpretable Ensemble Approximation and Dynamic Decomposition: Introduction

 \section{Introduction}

 RNA secondary structures play crucial roles in the functions of non-coding RNAs such as rRNA~\cite{doudna2002chemical} and tRNA~\cite{coller2024trna}.
-RNA design~\cite{portela:2018unexpectedly, zhou+:2023samfeo}, also known as RNA inverse folding, aims to find one or more RNA sequences that fold into a given target structure, typically using the default Turner energy model~\cite{mathews+turner:2006, turner+:2010nndb}.
-However, not all RNA structures are designable~\cite{aguirre+:2007computational, yao:2021thesis, zhou+:2024undesignable, zhou+:2025scalable} under the Turner energy model.
-The recent works RIGEND~\cite{zhou+:2024undesignable} and FastMotif~\cite{zhou+:2025scalable} proved that many native structures in the benchmark ArchiveII and many artificial structures in the benchmark Eterna100 are undesignable.
-However, both methods focus exclusively on \MFE-based criteria and therefore provide only a binary notion of designability.
-As a result, they cannot address ensemble-level design objectives such as equilibrium probability.
+RNA design, also known as RNA inverse folding, aims to find one or more RNA sequences that fold into a given target structure, typically using the default Turner energy model~\cite{mathews+turner:2006, turner+:2010nndb}.
+However, not all RNA structures are designable~\cite{aguirre+:2007computational, yao:2021thesis, zhou+:2024undesignable, zhou+:2025scalable, zhou+:2026:jcb, malik+:2026}.
+Our recent works RIGEND~\cite{zhou+:2024undesignable} and FastMotif~\cite{zhou+:2025scalable} proved that many native structures in the ArchiveII dataset and many artificial structures in the Eterna100 benchmark are undesignable, \finaledit{in the sense that no sequence can ever fold into them as MFE structures.} However, these methods only study the \MFE-based criteria and therefore only provide a {\em binary} notion of designability.
+As a result, they cannot address the \finaledit{more important ensemble-level design objectives such as equilibrium probability which, by considering competing structures, is more appropriate for RNA design}~\finaleditcite{Zadeh+:2010, ward+:2023fitness, zhou+:2023samfeo, tang+:2026}.